kientt265/-web2-e-commerce-microservices/README.markdown

 *   **Payment Service:** Integrates with VNPay for secure and efficient payment processing.
 *   **Search Service:** Utilizes Elasticsearch for fast and efficient product search capabilities.
 *   **Mail Service:** Sends email notifications to users, particularly for new order confirmations, using SMTP.
+*   **API Gateway:** A central entry point for all client requests, routing them to the appropriate microservices.
+Managed by multiple instances for high availability.
+*   **Nginx Load Balancer:** Distributes incoming traffic across multiple API Gateway instances, ensuring high availability and fault tolerance.
+*   **ELK Stack (Elasticsearch, Logstash, Kibana):** A powerful suite for centralized logging, enabling efficient collection, parsing, storage, and visualization of logs from all microservices.

 ## Technologies Used

-This project incorporates a variety of modern technologies to ensure robustness, scalability, and performance:
+This project incorporates a variety of modern technologies to ensure robustness, scalability, performance, and observability:

 *   **Languages:** Node.js (TypeScript), Python
 *   **Frameworks:** Express (for Node.js services), FastAPI (for Python services)